 Biologically, medical cannabis is the same as recreational cannabis—the same plants can be used for medical or recreational purposes.
 The primary difference between the two, however, is the way in which medical cannabis is used.

-Medical cannabis is used to manage symptoms and improve quality of life in patients with severe illnesses.
+Medical cannabis, including THC-rich cannabis, is used to manage symptoms and improve quality of life in patients with severe illnesses.
 Recreational cannabis is used for fun (or for many other reasons).
 Here is a simple summary of some of the main differences:

 - Medical cannabis is recommended for specific purposes.